Sr. Satellite System Integration & Test Engineer

 SpaceX was founded under the belief that a future where humanity is out exploring the stars is fundamentally more exciting than one where we are not.
 Today SpaceX is actively developing the technologies to make this possible, with the ultimate goal of enabling human life on Mars.

-As a system integration & test engineer, you will be responsible for defining and executing all satellite-level integration and test activity.
+As a payload system integration & test engineer, you will be responsible for defining and executing all satellite-level integration and test activity for the communication payload.
 You will help shape the satellite system architecture and vehicle design.
-You will lead mechanical and electrical integration operations on the flight satellite vehicles and flight hardware simulators.
-You will ensure the satellite vehicle is ready for flight through verification of design, integration, and configuration.
+You will lead mechanical, electrical, and RF integration operations on the flight satellite vehicles and flight hardware simulators.
+You will ensure the satellite payload is ready for flight through verification of design, integration, and configuration.
 You will develop the automation capabilities in the areas of both integration and test in order to bring the hardware from engineering to production.

 - Define requirements, perform cross-team technical trades, and select appropriate path forward always considering cost / technical / schedule.